ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

   * Add ticker-number to existing tokens
   * Create entries for local assets not previously found in assets-registry

-* Migrate existing orml-tokens storage to appropriate instance of pallet-assets
+* Migrate existing orml-tokens storage to appropriate instances of orml-tokens

 <!-- TODO This should provide more clear details and will in the future -->